 Less than a 10-minute walk from Komazawa-Daigaku Station

 Before being opened to the public, this park was used as the second main venue of the 1964 Olympics.
-It’s a great open space filled with Somei-Yoshino cherry trees.
-There are around 200 mature trees in the park and many line the cycling route, meaning you can combine your blossom viewing with a relaxing cycle or run through tunnels of pink.
+There are about 200 mature trees in the park, many of which line a cycling route.
+That means you can combine your blossom viewing with a relaxing cycle, or run through tunnels of pink.

 10. Kinuta Park